-Menu Function Calibrate Touch Calibrate the touch screen when needed Display set- tings Control backlight inactivity timeout and brightness Time Set HMI device date and time manually or configure NTP servers BSP Settings Display operating system version and unit operating timers to control buzzer and battery led.
-Network Set IP address Plug-in List List the plug-in modules installed and recognized by the system.
+Menu Function Calibrate Touch Calibrate the touch screen Display settings Control backlight inactivity timeout and brightness Time Set HMI device date and time manually or configure NTP servers Regional Settings Select or customize the regional setting parameters BSP Settings Display operating system version and unit operating timers to control buzzer and battery led.
+Network Sets IP address and other network settings Plug-in List List the plug-in modules installed and recognized by the system.
 Note: this option may not be supported by all platforms and all versions.
+Close Closes the system setting page Restart Restart the HMI device